 What is the best age to neuter a dog?

-We recommend that pets be at least around 6 months of age prior to neutering.
-This ensures that they are big enough and old enough to handle anaesthesia well.
+We recommend that pets be at least around six months of age before neutering.
+This ensures that they are big enough and old enough to handle anesthesia well.
 This is also a great time to ensure that all their adult teeth have erupted as they should and that no baby teeth remain (we refer to this as ‘retained’ baby teeth).
-Large and Giant breed dogs are generally neutered at a later age due to the fact that their growth rate is much slower than the smaller breeds.
+Large and Giant breed dogs are generally neutered at a later age because their growth rate is much slower than the smaller breeds.
 We will advise you during your dog’s early visits with us what time frame should work well for him.

 Why should I spay my dog?

 The decision to spay your dog is an important one.
 This can be one of the most important decisions you make that will affect her long-term health and welfare.
-There are a number of reasons to spay your dog (properly termed Ovariohysterectomy and both the uterus and ovaries are removed during surgery).
+There are many reasons to spay your dog (properly termed Ovariohysterectomy and both the uterus and ovaries are removed during surgery).

-There are a number of benefits to spaying your dog:
+There are many benefits to spaying your dog:

-- Dogs that are spayed by 6 months of age are less likely to develop hormonally triggered behavioural issues.
+- Dogs that are spayed by six months of age are less likely to develop hormonally triggered behavioural issues.

 - It prevents roaming behaviour, therefore, limiting the risk of injury or disease.

 - Prevents the ‘messes’ of the heat cycle.

 - Prevents male dogs from using your yard as a campground.